warp-contracts/warp-wasm-templates/assemblyscript/README.md

+> ⚠️ The support for AssemblyScript contracts has been removed in SDK version `1.2.52`.
+More details [here](https://github.com/warp-contracts/warp/issues/348).

 # 🚀 Warp contracts - AssemblyScript template

 Following repository is a template for writing SmartWeave contracts in AssemblyScript and building them into WASM binaries which can be then processed by Warp SDK.